Dog coat genetics

 Dogs have a wide range of coat colors, patterns, textures and lengths.
-Dog coat color is governed by how genes are passed from dogs to their puppies and how those genes are expressed in each dog.
+Dog coat qualities are governed by how genes are passed from dogs to their puppies and how those genes are expressed in each dog.
 Dogs have about 19,000 genes in their genome but only a handful affect the physical variations in their coats.
-Most genes come in pairs, one being from the dog’s mother and one being from its father.
-Genes of interest have more than one expression (or version) of an allele.
-Usually only one, or a small number of alleles exist for each gene.
+Dogs have two copies of most genes, one from the dog's mother and one from its father.
+Genes of interest have more than one version, or allele.
+Usually only one or a small number of alleles exist for each gene.
 In any one gene locus a dog will either be homozygous where the gene is made of two identical alleles (one from its mother and one its father) or heterozygous where the gene is made of two different alleles (one inherited from each parent).